zerobase-io/About-Us-Onboarding/CONTRIBUTING.md

 [Contacts spreadsheet](https://docs.google.com/spreadsheets/d/1zCCdLi4jRecI9HlJYk3SqoQ-Md62TB2ub3Hgwgq6LYU/edit#gid=0)
 so we can stay in touch
 4. Read the first section of [the README](./README.md) to familiarize yourself with our organization and mission
-5. Contact the lead of the team you chose for your first task, and get cracking!
+5. Contact the lead of the team you chose for your first task (check out [OURTEAM](./OURTEAM.md), and get cracking!

 From all of us at Zerobase, and for those around the world who your efforts will shelter from the suffering and loss that COVID-19 is bringing about, **thank you**.